-We operated two drilling rigs in our Stateline asset area for the majority of 2020 and expect to do so again in 2021.
+We operated two drilling rigs in our Stateline asset area for the majority of 2021.
 In early September 2018, we acquired the Stateline asset area in southern Eddy County, New Mexico as part of the BLM Acquisition.
-The Stateline asset area includes approximately 2,800 gross and net leasehold acres prospective for multiple geologic targets.
+The Stateline asset area includes approximately 2,900 gross and net leasehold acres prospective for multiple geologic targets.
 The federal leases provide an 87.5% NRI.
-The large majority of the Stateline asset area acreage is believed to be conducive to drilling longer laterals of up to two miles or more, utilizing central facilities and multi-well pad development.
-We plan to develop this acreage block drilling two-mile laterals on the eastern side of the leasehold and approximately 2.5-mile laterals on the western side of the leasehold.
-We began drilling operations in the Stateline asset area just before the end of 2019 and, at the end of the third quarter of 2020, we achieved the last two of the five operational milestones we set for Matador in 2020 when we completed and turned to sales our first 13 gross (13.0 net) wells on the Boros tract in the eastern portion of the Stateline asset area and connected these wells to the expanded Black River Processing Plant and associated pipeline and facilities discussed below.
+The large majority of the Stateline asset area acreage has shown to be conducive to drilling longer laterals of up to two miles or more, utilizing central facilities and multi-well pad development.
+We have been developing this acreage block drilling two-mile laterals on the eastern side of the leasehold and approximately 2.3-mile laterals on the western side of the leasehold.
+We began drilling operations in the Stateline asset area just before the end of 2019 and, at the end of the third quarter of 2020, we turned to sales our first 13 gross (13.0 net) wells on the Boros tract in the eastern portion of the Stateline asset area.
+In aggregate, the first 13 Boros wells have produced approximately 7.2 million BOE in approximately 15 months of production.